 Miri is the second city in Sarawak, with a population of around 240,000.
 To give an idea about how much the local economy is based on oil it’s enough to say that Miri was founded in 1910 by Royal Dutch Shell (yes, the company).

-In Miri we also had the chance to meet SaveRivers, an NGO that is fighting against the devastating hydroelectric projects ongoing here in Sarawak since decades, you can read our interview and reportage here.
+The city itself is not spectacular, but not bad either, compared with the average meaninglessness of the Malaysian Borneo cities.
+There are many malls and hotels to welcome the usual weekend’s visitors from nearby Brunei, who come here in search of alcohol, fun, and cheap shopping.
+In Miri we also had the chance to meet SaveRivers, an NGO that is fighting against the devastating hydroelectric projects ongoing here in Sarawak for decades, you can read our interview and reportage here.

 Welcomed in Miri

-Just crossed the Brunei border here are the oil palm again, a large, flat and ugly road is surrounded by scorched earth to make way for other plantations.
-A landscape that reminds us one of those famous pictures of lost Orangutans, like this one.
+a large, flat, and ugly road is surrounded by scorched earth to make way for other plantations.
+A landscape that reminds us of one of those famous pictures of lost Orangutans, like this one.

-After a good night’s sleep in Zul’s son bedroom (who is now studying at the University of Kuching), we go visit the Lambir Hills National Park.
+Back home we go to eat a pizza with Zul and his wife, we don’t touch our wallet and won’t touch it for the next three days… After a good night’s sleep in Zul’s son’s bedroom (who is now studying at the University of Kuching), we go visit the Lambir Hills National Park.

 Among the best tourist attractions in Miri, this small mountainous forest park is just 30km from Miri, along road AH150, that locals call “the old road”.
 According to the official website, this is the most diverse ecosystem in the world, too bad it’s just so small and everything around is oil palms.